chrisintheshell/omarchy-lairetam-theme/README.md

 </p>

 ### Font
-The font I'm using in the screenshots is called Geist Mono (https://vercel.com/font)
+The font I'm using in the screenshot is called Geist Mono (https://vercel.com/font)

 ## Installation